 POI 11: WMU ”The Tower House”

-The Port Authority, popularly called the tower house ”Tornhuset”, built in 1910 to replace the smaller, old Hamnmästarbostället, Harbor Masters House.
+The Port Authority, popularly called the tower house ”Tornhuset”, built in 1910 to replace the smaller, old Hamnmästarbostället, Harbour Masters House.

 POI 12: Old Harbour Office

 On May 20, 1834 Jöns Malmquist, an alderman of the brewers guild, filed a petition to the port Executive Board meeting.
-Jöns suggested that a harbour masters office should be built in the harbor and ”when the current Harbour Master Petersson, after twenty years of zealous and faithful service, the growing years getting tired at the persistent walks from his homee to the harbour several times every day.”
+Jöns suggested that a harbour masters office should be built in the harbour ”when the current Harbour Master Petersson, after twenty years of zealous and faithful service, and in growing years, is getting tired of the walks from his home to the harbour several times every day.”

-Petter Petersson was born in 1780 in St. Olaf and immigrated to Malmö from Lund in 1804.
-He became the country customs guard masterpiece and was appointed by the magistrate to the harbor master in 1814.
-In more than twenty years he lived with his wife and seven children in the rotan 81, ie in rental barracks Jerusalem in the slums of the East Malmö.
+Petter Petersson was born in 1780 in S:t Olaf and immigrated to Malmö from Lund in 1804.
+He became customs guard master and was appointed by the magistrate to harbour master in 1814.
+In more than twenty years he lived with his wife and seven children in the rotan 81, i.e. in the rental barracks Jerusalem in the slums of the East Malmö.

-2010 the house was elevated, put on wheels and rolled 250 meters to Neptuniparken while a parking garage was built on the plot.
-2011 the building rolled back and now contains a tavern with a focus on beer.
+In 2010 the house was raised, put on wheels and rolled 250 meters to Neptuniparken while a parking garage was built on the plot.
+2011 the building was rolled back and now contains a tavern with a focus on beer.

-Surrounded by new buildings on all sides the Sailors church appear as a relic of a bygone era.
-Seamen’s Church in Malmö was established by the Swedish church in the early 1900s, intended primarily for sailors and dock workers.
-Moved to its present location only in 1960.
+Surrounded by new buildings on all sides the church seems a relic of a bygone era.
+Seamen’s Church in Malmö was established by the Swedish church in the early 1900’s, intended primarily for sailors and dock workers.
+It was moved to its present location only in 1960.

 The building consists of two bayed brick longhouses.
 Väktarhuset, the Watch House, built in 1851, housed the port’s security guards, who later became Malmö’s first police officers.
-The second wing was built first in 1909 and the two are united by the Seamen’s Church, Anshelm St Nicholas Chapel.
+The second wing was built in 1909 and the two are united by the Seamen’s Church, Anshelm St. Nicholas Chapel.

 POI 14: Malmö Live,

-When Malmö first got its townstatus in the 1200s the Öresund shoreline went just below Norra Vallgatan.
+When Malmö first got its town status in the 1200’s the Öresund shoreline went just below Norra Vallgatan.
 Thus, the port area north of the current canal did not exist at all.
-Along with North Vallgatan ran a wall with towers and gates into the city.
-Inside swarmed a crowded and dirty city life.
-Outside the wall fishermen landed their catch.
+Along with Norra Vallgatan ran a wall with towers and gates into the city.
+Inside – a bustling, crowded and dirty city life.
+Outside the wall, fishermen landed their catch.

-After Skåne became Swedish the swedes strengthened the cities defense.
-Moats, fortifications and bastions, was built.
-Opposite Malmo Live shows two protruding portions of the canal.
+After Skåne became Swedish the swedes strengthened the cities defenses.
+Moats, fortifications and bastions was built.
+Opposite Malmo Live you can see two protruding portions of the canal.
 This is the remains of the bastion Nykoping and bastion Älvsborgsbron.

-Until the late 1700s lacked Malmö harbor altogether.
+Until the late 1700’s Malmö lacked a harbour altogether.
 The ships anchored in the strait and the cargo was shipped on barges to dock at the existing Centre.
 1774 Frans Suell along with fellow businessmen and industrialists began construction of the port.

 The location of Malmo Live was claimed from the sea first around 1850.
-In the district housed a ”bone mill” grinding bone parts into bone meal to spread on the farmers fields as fertilizer.
-The bonecollectors supplied the mill with raw material, a kind of forerunner to today’s copper thiefs.
-Sometimes the bones was gathered at a nearby cemitaries.
+The district housed a ”bone mill”, grinding bones into bone meal to spread on the fields as fertilizer.
+The bone collectors supplied the mill with raw material, a kind of forerunner to today’s copper thiefs.
+Sometimes the bones was gathered at a nearby cemeteries.

-In modern times the area was occupied with storage- and packing buildings, including Salt Importen, Seamen’s Church, Malmö West Station, Sailor Hotels andparking lots.
-The development had a drastic turn when the city again began to expand west.
-Now the worn down, but central, area is occupied with housing, offices, hotels and shops.
+In modern times the area was occupied with rugged storage- and packing buildings, including Salt Importen, the Seamen’s Church, Malmö West Station, Sailor Hotels and parking lots.
+The development had a drastic turn for the better when the city again began to expand to the west.
+Now the worn down but central area is occupied with housing, offices, hotels and shops.

-As the latest and most spectacular addition to Malmö’s skyline housed these scrapers both hotel, restaurant and concert hall.
-Malmö Live.
+As the latest and most spectacular addition to Malmö’s skyline Malmo Live house a hotel, a restaurant and concert halls with its own symphony orchestra.

-The views from the hotel’s Skybar is just as spectacular.
-Here you can see on a clear day over Öresund bridge to Copenhagen, the closed down Barsebäck nuclear plant in the north and the port in detail.
+The views from the hotel’s Skybar is spectacular.
+Here you can see, on a clear day, across the Öresund bridge to Copenhagen, the closed down Barsebäck nuclear plant in the north and the port in detail.
 The skybar was only meant to be an exclusive place for hotel guests and invitees.
-But the plan was later changed to the benefit of a public and open environment.
-The sound in the concert hall is the latest technology in acoustics and praised by the visiting international artists.
+But the plan was later changed to the benefit of the public.
+The sound in the concert halls is designed with the latest technology in acoustics and praised by the visiting international artists.

-Even this, the Malmo Live project was criticized for being Malmös worst run and most expensive deal ever, where local residents had to put in 1.3 billion SEK instead of the original budget of 192 million.
-It’s easy to make fun of the four scrapers that shoots up into the sky symbolizing the cost development of the project.
+The Malmo Live project was criticized for being Malmös worst run and most expensive deal ever, where local residents had to put in 1.3 billion SEK instead of the original budget of 192 million.
+It’s easy to make fun of the four scrapers shooting into the sky as symbolizing the cost development of the project.